glutanimate/PDFMtEd/README.md

 Removing old metadata PDF is not as straightforward as you might think.
 As stated before, `exiftool` operations are [reversible](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/PDF.html), so removing all PDF tags with `exiftool -all:all=""` is no good on its own.

 Only by [rebuilding the PDF file](https://gist.github.com/hubgit/6078384) (e.g. with `qpdf`) we can ensure that all orphan data is  purged irreversibly.

+## Known issues

+- the Webupd8 PPA currently hosts a GTK2 version of YAD.
+This build is affected by [a bug](https://groups.google.com/d/msg/yad-common/0WfL8eKMhK4/fs6VN0aQuQUJ) that prevents text labels from aligning properly.
+As a result, the UI might look somewhat disjointed.

+    If you don't want to wait for a fix can compile the YAD GTK3 build from source.
+Provided your system satisfies all dependencies mentioned on the [YAD project page](http://sourceforge.net/projects/yad-dialog/?source=navbar), you can compile and install YAD with the following routine:

+        svn checkout svn://svn.code.sf.net/p/yad-dialog/code/trunk yad-dialog-code
+        cd yad-dialog-code
+        autoreconf -v -i
+        ./configure --with-gtk=gtk3
+        make
+        sudo make install

 ## License